pooyanshabani/Broadcast-Channel-API/README.md

 ### Key Features ###

 **1. Cross-tab Communication:**
-Broadcast Channel allows seamless interaction between tabs or windows, making it perfect for applications requiring synchronized state across multiple instances.
+- Broadcast Channel allows seamless interaction between tabs or windows, making it perfect for applications requiring synchronized state across multiple instances.

-2. Easy Implementation:
+**2. Easy Implementation:**
-Its API is straightforward and easy to use, with just a few key methods for creating and using communication channels.
+- Its API is straightforward and easy to use, with just a few key methods for creating and using communication channels.

-3. Real-time Updates:
+**3. Real-time Updates:**
+- Developers can use it for real-time updates, such as reflecting changes in one tab across others or update shopping cart.

+* For better understanding and preview, visit the *[codepen](https://codepen.io/pooyanshabani/pen/vEYdNOr)*. <br>
+> Click on the Open this tab in new tab button and the PopupWindow button and then click on the Send Message to other Tab button.